-For re-appointment of Directors to the Board, the Board will take into consideration, amongst others, the Director's integrity, competencies, independence, commitment, contribution and performance (such as attendance, preparedness, participation and candour).
+For re-appointment of Directors to the Board, the Board takes into consideration, amongst others, the Director's integrity, competencies, independence, commitment, contribution and performance (such as attendance, preparedness, participation and candour).
 Each member of the NC shall abstain from voting on any resolutions relating to the assessment of his performance or his re-nomination as Director.

-The NC has recommended to the Board that Mr Loh Mun Yew, Mr Ho Boon Chuan Wilson, Mr Mak Yen-Chen Andrew and Mr Tan Hwee Kiong be nominated for re-election at the forthcoming AGM.
+The NC has recommended to the Board that Ms Loh Pui Lai and Mr Leng Chee Keong be nominated for re-election at the forthcoming AGM.
 In making the recommendation, the NC has considered each of the said Directors' overall contributions and performance.
-Mr Loh Mun Yew will, upon re-election as a Director, remain as the CEO and Executive Director of the Board.
-Mr Ho Boon Chuan Wilson will, upon re-election as a Director, remain as the Lead Independent Director, Chairman of the AC and a member of the NC and RC.
-Mr Mak Yen-Chen Andrew will, upon re-election as an Independent Director, remain as the Chairman of the NC and a member of the AC and RC.
-Mr Tan Hwee Kiong will, upon re-election as an Independent Director, remain as the Chairman of the RC and a member of the AC and RC.
-Mr Tan Hwee Kiong will, upon re-election as an Independent Director, remain as the Chairman of the RC and a member of the AC and RC.
-Mr Tan Hwee Kiong will, upon re-election as an Independent Director, remain as the Chairman of the RC and a member of the AC and RC.
-Mr Tan Hwee Kiong will, upon re-election as an Independent Director, remain as the Chairman of the RC and a member of the AC and NC.
-The details of the Directors seeking for re-election as required under Rule 720(5) of the Catalist Rules are set out in the "Information on Directors Seeking Re-election" section of the Annual Report 2020.
+Ms Loh Pui Lai will, upon re-election as a Director, remain as the Non-Executive Director and Chairman of the Board.
+Mr Leng Chee Keong will, upon re-election as a Director, remain as the COO and Executive Director of the Board.
+The details of the Directors seeking for re-election as required under Rule 720(5) of the Catalist Rules are set out in the "Information on Directors Seeking Re-election" section of the Annual Report 2021.

 The Board provides for appointment of alternate director only in exceptional cases such as when a Director has a medical emergency.
-The Board will take into consideration the same criteria for selection of directors such as his qualifications, competencies and independence.
+The Board takes into consideration the same criteria for selection of directors such as his qualifications, competencies and independence.
 Currently, the Company does not have alternate directors.